aws-samples/amazon-s3-access-points-for-cross-account-integration-samples/README.md

    - IAM Policy for KMS.
 Use [kms_policy_emr_sample](./resources/kms_policy_emr_sample.json) as a sample
    - IAM Policy for S3.
 Use [s3_policy_emr_sample](./resources/s3_policy_emr_sample.json) as a sample

+---

 ## Testing Instructions - Account B

-Follow the below instructions to execute a PySpark job in EMR:
+Follow below instructions to execute a PySpark job in EMR:

 1. Upload the source code `s3_access_points.py` to S3 bucket created in Account B
 1. Go to EMR console and select the cluster created in the previous step
 1. Navigate to `Steps` tab and click `Add step`